hs105/openai-universe-setup-run/README.md

 ```
 python -c "import gym; import universe"
 ```
 No error.
-So it is correctly installed!
+So Universe is correctly installed!

 ## Setup Pycharm
 You can set up Pycharm's interpretter to use the same anaconda env you created.